 How to Alleviate Poverty Without Hurting the Poor and Yourself

 By Steve Corbett and Brian Fikkert (reviewed by Peter DeHaan)

 In communicating practical and tested insights on the subject, authors Steve Corbett and Brian Fikkert divide their book into three sections, first providing foundational concepts, then adding general principles, and concluding with practical strategies to provide assistance in a truly beneficial manner.

 Ideal for both personal reflection as well as group study, each of the book’s nine chapters begins with some preliminary thought-provoking questions and ends with a set of reflection questions and exercises.

 While the focus of poverty alleviation is the meeting of material needs, the broader picture of the poor’s situation includes “shame, inferiority, powerlessness, humiliation, fear, hopelessness, depression, social isolation, and voicelessness,” (p 53); these are often overlooked.

 It is this provision of relief at the wrong times that can push people further into poverty instead of lifting them out.
 A related danger is providing aid with a paternalistic attitude, which also serves to keep the recipients mired in poverty.

 A related concern is the effect on short-term mission trips, which likewise often focuses on the wrong solution or in the wrong ways, harming those who are being served and those who are serving, as well as the local organizations and indigenous peoples who are attempting to help year round.

 Also noteworthy is the fact that there are needs for poverty alleviation in virtually every community in the US.
 These people can be served more effectively, saving on travel costs and avoiding the cultural miscues involved in traveling overseas.

 Helping When it Hurts can be a discouraging read, but the solutions it presents—in both theoretical instruction and actual examples—will guide the serious practitioner to a holistic, God-honoring, truly helpful solution that will have lasting influence, both in this world and beyond.

 [When Helping Hurts: How to Alleviate Poverty Without Hurting the Poor and Yourself, by Steve Corbett and Brian Fikkert.
-Published by Moody Publishers, 2009, ISDN: 978-0-8024-5705-9, 230 pages, $14.99]
+Published by Moody Publishers, 2009, ISBN: 978-0-8024-5705-9, 230 pages, $14.99]

 Read more book reviews by Peter DeHaan.

-Peter DeHaan writes about biblical spirituality, often with a postmodern slant.
-He seeks a fresh approach to faith and following God through the lens of scripture, without the baggage of made-up traditions and meaningless practices.
-Read more in his books, blog, and weekly email updates.
+Peter DeHaan writes about biblical Christianity to confront status quo religion and live a life that matters.
+He seeks a fresh approach to following Jesus through the lens of Scripture, without the baggage of made-up traditions and meaningless practices.